 The Project site is located in Los Angeles County, at 38 Crest Road West, City of Rolling Hills (Figure 1: Regional Location Map).
 It has a total acreage of 31.14 acres, with 27.58 acres of developed land and open areas and 3.56 acres of private access roadways (Figure 2: Project Location Map).
-The site is situated at the southern end of the City's jurisdiction and is bounded by Crest Road West to the north, open spaces and residential uses to the east, south and west.
-State Highway 1 (SR-1) is approximately 3 miles to the north of the site, while Interstate 110 (I-110) is approximately miles to the east.
-The Pacific Ocean is 1.5 miles to the south and 3.5 miles to the west of the project site and the City.
+The site is situated at the western end of the City's jurisdiction and is bounded by Crest Road West to the north, open spaces and residential uses to the east, south and west.
+State Highway 1 (SR-1) is approximately three miles to the north of the site, while Interstate 110 (I-110) is approximately four miles to the east.
+The Pacific Ocean is one and one-half miles to the south and three and one-half miles to the west of the project site and the City.
 Access to the Project site is from Crest Road West.